mtrocadomoreira/OsirisAnalysis/README.md

 ## Minimal Usage Example

-For simple loading of data with OsirisAnalysis, create and OsirisData object and set the path to a dataset.
+For simple loading of data with OsirisAnalysis, create an OsirisData object and set the path to a dataset.
 OsirisData will automatically scan for the input file in the subfolder and check whether data folders exist.
 If no input file is found, or multiple possible ones are found, OsirisData will ask you to choose one.